Published 15 August 2022

 Koudai as Ideal

 Deeply sexual family relationships are central to YU-NO. Outside of incest, no family relationship receives more focus and development than Koudai and Takuya’s, a relationship strictly not homosexual, given that anything outside of heterosexuality is, in YU-NO, a punchline.
 A naïve reading might take Koudai as a bad father, perhaps akin to the primordial patriarch Freud describes in his version of original sin in Totem and Taboo, a tyrant whose sons murder and devour him in revenge, their subsequent guilt and refusal to have sex with his harem generating the Oedipus complex in their descendants.
 However, at every opportunity, Kanno justifies Koudai’s actions and vindicates his machismo.
 YU-NO confirms all of Koudai’s ideas about history, science, and culture.
 Every detail of his hypothesis about Dela Grante proves true, saves at least two universes, and leads to the creation of them all.
-Although he denies omnipotence, Koudai travels spacetime to develop effective omniscience by privately recording an antisocial, solipsistic version of “history” to be shared with nobody but himself—a mockery of the innately collaborative and social enterprise that is scholarship.
+Although he denies omnipotence, Koudai travels spacetime to develop effective omniscience by privately recording an antisocial, solipsistic version of “history” to be shared with nobody but himself—a parody of the innately collaborative and social enterprise that is scholarship.

 The opening cutscene depicts Koudai putting the finishing touches on the fate he predestines his son to undergo, hiding the last jewel in a clock and penning his final message to Takuya into his memorandum.
 The letter Takuya then receives in the Prologue dictates the rest of his life.
 Although the player’s mission appears defiant, the stated goal of the quest being to punch Koudai, the gameplay of YU-NO, repeating the time loop to collect the jewels for the Reflector to activate the machine at Triangle Mountain, obeys Koudai’s instructions and completes his scheme.
 The player never has a choice not to be Koudai’s pawn.